A MESSAGE FROM OUR FOUNDER & CEO

 NOS OFFRES D'EMPLOI

-CONSULTANT EN RECRUTEMENT IT
+CONSULTANT EN RECRUTEMENT IT & DIGITAL

-CHEF DE PROJET APPLICATIONS SALES & MARKETING
+CHEF DE PROJET MOA

 Quelle est la réalité derrière le jargon des métiers du web et de l’IT ?